jkeohan/rctr-2-14-22/w20d19/react-and-shopify.md

 </Card>
 ```

-Once we add the Card along with it's props we can see the title and additional spacing.
+Once we add the Card, along with it's props, we can see the title and additional spacing.
 If we take a look in Dev Tools we can see all the structural Components.

 <img src="https://screenshot.click/30-03-ue0yl-b48u8.png">